Accessibility statement

 Module learning outcomes

-• Identify safety risks and challenges from a wide range of sources associated with complex systems and services
+• Identify safety risks and challenges from a wide range of sources associated with the entire lifecycle of complex systems and services

 • Communicate consistently and clearly about safety engineering and management issues in a manner appropriate for different industrial domains.